AbdAmmar/CuTC/README.md

-# Transcorrelated Integrals CUDA Library
+# CUDA Library for Transcorrelated Integrals

 ## Table of Contents